Urbanna > Resources > Landscaping > Desert Landscape Plants: A Guide to Low-Maintenance Gardening

 Water Conservation

 Water is a precious resource in drier regions like Santa Fe.
-Desert landscape plants store water in their leaves, stems, or roots, minimizing the need for frequent watering and promoting a more sustainable approach to gardening.
+Desert landscape plants store water in their leaves, stems, or roots, minimizing the need for frequent watering and supporting a more sustainable approach to gardening.

 Low Maintenance